jfabello/simple-timer/README.md

 ## What is New

+### Version 3.0.1

+- Updated the minimum Node.js engine required to version 20.

 ### Version 3.0.0

 - Simple Timer is now an ES6 module.
 This provides better support for tools like ESLint 9 and a cleaner code syntax.